9+Great Books on Wolves, 2024 Update

 Attacked for occasionally faulty science and anthropomorphizing wolves, Mowat often said that he did not want the facts to get in the way of the truth.

 The book is also a great window into how natural science was done until the very recent past.
+Are you doing research in the field or interested in a life of field research?
+Read this book!
+It will give you great appreciation - and maybe a bit of longing - for what came before.
 I love this book.

 Back from the Brink: Saving Animals from Extinction